 There were, of course, still a few 15-round title fights to come in the 1980s, and no fight proved to sum up the blossoming cruiserweight division and the curtain pull on the last of the 15-round fights better than the first meeting between Evander Holyfield and Muhammad Dwight Qawi at The Omni in Atlanta, Georgia on July 12, 1986 (the rematch a year later would in fact be the last 15-round title fight ordered by the WBA).

 Holyfield and Qawi were at entirely different spectrums of their respective careers when the two put pen to paper on their summer showdown, aptly named ‘Pandemonium.’
-Holyfield had only been a professional for less than two years, having won an Olympic bronze for the USA in Los Angeles in ‘84, picking up 12 wins from his first 12 fights - he was a hot prospect, but a clash with Qawi so soon in his career was considered a massive risk for a prospect.
+Holyfield had only been a professional for less than two years, having won an Olympic bronze for the USA in Los Angeles in ‘84, picking up 12 wins from his first 12 fights - he was a hot prospect, but a clash with Qawi so soon in his career was considered a massive risk.
 Holyfield hadn’t even gone past eight rounds in his career at this point!

 On the other hand, few fighters revelled in the sheer brutality of the sport like Qawi, whose ‘Camden Buzzsaw’ moniker was particularly fitting.
 At just 5ft 7in, Qawi would often rely on tenacity and ruggedness to wear down his often much bigger foes, eventually chopping them down like a lumberjack would a tree.